Long Beach Beachcombers: History

 The Long Beach Beachcombers officially began play on April 22, 1913, under a split–season schedule format.
 Pasadena had attendance of 1,600 at their home opener.
 The Southern California League had scheduled Sunday double headers, with the first of the two games scheduled to be played on Sunday mornings.
 This led to disputes with local clergy in the host locales and schedules were rearranged as a result.
 As teams began to struggle financially, president Jay Davidson suggested that each team issue stock.

 As the league played in 1913, the Pasadena Millionaires relocated to Santa Barbara before the league folded.
 The San Diego Bears won the first half of the season.
-On July 23, 1913, the Southern California League permanently disbanded with the Santa Barbara Barbareans in 1st place in the second half standings.
-The San Diego Bears (56–33) had the best overall record, followed by the San Bernardino Kittens (48–38), Long Beach Beachcombers (43–46) and Pasadena /Santa Barbara (27–57).
+On July 23, 1913, the Southern California League permanently disbanded with the Santa Barbara Barbareans in first place in the second half standings.
+The San Diego Bears (56–33) had the best overall record, followed by the San Bernardino Kittens (48–38), Long Beach Beachcombers (43–46) and Pasadena / Santa Barbara (27–57).
 Harry Connor, Jesse Stovall and Bull Durham managed the Long Beach Beachcombers team.

 Long Beach was without minor league baseball until 1995, when the Long Beach Barracudas played as members of the Independent level Western Baseball League.
-The team won two consecutive league championships under manager Jeff Burroughs.
+The team won two consecutive league championships playing under manager Jeff Burroughs.